pearlyzh/learning-notes/kubernetes/kubernetes.md

     - An Exec probe executes an arbitrary command inside the container and checks the command’s exit status code

 ### Replication Controllers
-- A ReplicationController is a Kubernetes resource that ensures its pods are always kept running
+- ReplicationControllers were the only Kubernetes component for replicating pods and rescheduling them when nodes failed.
+It is a Kubernetes resource that ensures its pods are always kept running
 - A ReplicationController’s job is to make sure that an exact number of pods always matches its label selector.
 If it doesn’t, the ReplicationController takes the appropriate action to reconcile the actual with the desired number
 - 3 Parts:
     - A label selector, which determines what pods are in the ReplicationController’s scope
     - A replica count, which specifies the desired number of pods that should be running